Beyond Data Samples: Aligning Differential Networks Estimation with Scientific Knowledge: EXPERIMENTS

+Real world scientific datasets present unique challenges and opportunities for structure discovery.
+While their ground truth graphs are unknown, experimental studies have led to a plethora of disparate external sources of structure evidence.
+We evaluate \methodName in a real-world downstream classification task on a publicly available resting-state fMRI dataset: ABIDE\citep{di2014autism}.
+The ABIDE data aims to understand human brain connectivity and how it reflects neural disorders \citep{van2013wu}.

+{\bf Data Processing:} The data is retrieved from the Preprocessed Connectomes Project \citep{craddock2014preprocessed}.
+ABIDE includes two groups of human subjects: autism and control.
+After preprocessing with Configurable Pipeline for the Analysis of Connectomes (CPAC) \citep{craddock2013towards} pipeline, $871$ individuals remain ($468$ diagnosed with autism).
+Signals for the 160 (number of features $p=160$) regions of interest (ROIs) in the often-used Dosenbach Atlas \citep{dosenbach2010prediction} are examined.

+{\bf Sources of Additional Knowledge}: We utilize three types of collated evidence in neuroscience: first, as spatially distant regions are less likely to be connected in the brain\citep{watts1998collective,vertes2012simple}, we employ $W_E$ derived from the spatial distance between $160$ brain regions of interest(ROI) \citep{dosenbach2010prediction}.
+Further, scientists have classified two types of groups of brain regions that behave similarly(functionally or connective) from Dosenbach Atlas\citep{dosenbach2010prediction}: (1) macroscopic brain structures with $40$ unique groups (G1) and (2) $6$ higher level node groups having the same functional connectivity(G2).

-On ABIDE, we don't have the ground truth of $\Delta$.
-Therefore we evaluate the learned differential structure via a downstream classification task.
-We randomly partition the data into a train, validation and test set.
-We learn a differential graph using the train set.
-Then, its nonzero edges are used as generating pairwise interaction features.
-These features are fed to a logistic regressor with ridge penalty, which is trained via cross-validation on the validate set.
-Finally, we report the accuracy on the test set.
+{\bf Results:} To evaluate the learnt differential structure in the absence of a ground truth graph, we utilize the non-zero edges from the estimated graph in downstream classification.
+The subjects are randomly partitioned into three equal sets: a training set, a validation set, and a test set.
+Each estimator produces $\hat{\Omega}_{c}- \hat{\Omega}_{d}$ using the training set.
+Then, the nonzero edges in the difference graph are used for feature selection.
+Namely, for every edge between ROI x and ROI y, the mean value of $x\times y$ over time was selected as a feature.
+These features are fed to a logistic regressor with ridge penalty, which is tuned via cross-validation.
+Accuracy is reported on the test set.
+For all methods, we tune $\lambda_n$ to vary the fraction of zero edges(non-edges) of the inferred graphs from $0.01\times i | i \in \{50,51,52,\dots,70\}$.
 We repeat the experiment for $3$ random seeds and report the average test accuracy.
-Figure~\ref{fig:abide_lambda} compares \methodNameEV, \methodNameE, \methodNameV and baselines on ABIDE, using the $y$ axis for classification test accuracy (the higher the better) and the $x$ axis for the computation speed per $\lambda_n$ (negative seconds, the more right the better). \methodName-EG1, incorporating both edge($W_E$) and (G1) group knowledge, achieves the highest accuracy of $60.5\%$ for distinguishing the autism versus the control subjects without sacrificing computation speed.
+Figure~\ref{fig:abide_lambda} compares \methodNameEV and baselines on ABIDE, using the $y$ axis for classification test accuracy (the higher the better) and the $x$ axis for the computation speed per $\lambda_n$ (negative seconds, the more right the better). \methodName-EG1, incorporating both edge($W_E$) and (G1) group knowledge, achieves the highest accuracy of $60.5\%$ for distinguishing the autism vs the control subjects without sacrificing computation speed.
+We show the learnt differential network in Figure~\ref{fig:abide_viz}.\footnote{While higher accuracy has been reported in the literature, e.g. \citep{niu2020multichannel}, they utilize complicated deep learning architectures designed for classification.
+Instead we use classification as a linear probe to evaluate the learnt graph.}